-- They May Embed
+1. They May Embed

 One of the main issues with dewclaws is the fact that in most dogs they never touch the ground.
 This means that, unlike the other nails on the toes that make contact with the ground, the dewclaw nails never wear down.
 This means the owner must trim the nail on a routine basis to keep them at a safe length.
 Failure to do so may result in the dewclaw growing long and curved and possibly embedding in the dog's dewclaw pad.

-- They Are Weak
+2. They Are Weak

-Another reason why several people suggest to remove the dewclaws is because they are believed to be a weak digit that is barely attached and can easily catch on something and cause pain, and possibly infections.
+Another reason why several people suggest removing the dewclaws is because they are believed to be a weak digit that is barely attached and can easily catch on something and cause pain, and possibly infections.
 Dewclaws are often removed in hunting and working breeds as a precaution to prevent injuries.
 The belief is that the dewclaws are much easier to remove when the pup is a few days old rather than older.

 And finally, dewclaws may be removed because the breed standard states so.
 You may see breed standards calling for dewclaw removal even in dogs no longer used for work.
 In this case, it's more to keep a certain look and maintain a tradition.